kuhchung/kuhchung.github.io/pages/hunters-notes/Diablos.md

 His feet are very active in chipping and tripping you.
 Very annoying.

-On his dig attacks, he will predict your current trajectory and then leap to where you will be.
+On his double thump dig leap attack, he will predict your current trajectory and then leap to where you will be.
 Either superman dive, or bank a hard turn and he will miss you completely.

 ## Reward Oddities
 The only way to get a Stout horn is by breaking both horns and then hoping to roll the 3% drop.
 This is one of the rarest drops in the game!